 Nemo has come on very strong in the tent market with a number of quality offerings for backpackers.
-We took the 2-person version of their high-end Dagger for a series of summer trips into the Alpine Lakes Wilderness of Washington State and the famed West Coast Trail of British Columbia, and were very pleased with the well-balanced design.
+We took the updated 2019 two-person version of their high-end Dagger for an early-season trip into the Grand Canyon and were very pleased with the well-balanced design.
 The Dagger’s combination of roominess, ease of use, and weight puts it squarely among our favorite tents.
-Below we break down the Dagger’s interior space and comfort, weight and packed size, durability, weather protection, and more.
+Below we break down the Dagger’s weight, livability and interior space, durability, weather protection, and more.
 To see how it stacks up, see our article on the best backpacking tents.

-To us, the Nemo Dagger 2P hits the sweet spot for interior space in a lightweight backpacking tent.
+Where the Dagger truly shines is its generous interior space.
 All too often, one or both of our sleeping pads make their way up the sidewalls of a so-called two-person model, but not here.
-Two regular width mats fit side-by-side with room to spare, the symmetrical floor is expansive enough to accommodate a long sleeping bag, and the sidewalls are stretched to be nearly vertical.
-And while the tent peaks at 42 inches tall right in the center, the dual hubs at each end of the tent (a new feature for 2019) create an openness that makes it easy to sit upright almost anywhere without hitting the ceiling.
+Two regular-width mats fit side-by-side with room to spare, the symmetrical floor is expansive enough to accommodate a long sleeping bag, and the sidewalls are stretched to be nearly vertical.
+And while the tent peaks at 42 inches tall right in the center, the dual hubs and bent poles at each end of the tent (a new feature for 2019) create an openness that makes it easy to sit upright almost anywhere without hitting the ceiling.
 The net result is a truly comfortable place for two backpackers to sleep for the night.

-For comparison, we’ve also tested Nemo’s ultralight Hornet and Dragonfly (a new model for this year), which weigh considerably less but has a heavily tapered design.
-The walls of that tent have more of an inward slope, and without dual hubs, the Hornet tapers significantly toward the foot end of the tent.
-This type of design is fine for solo use or for two people in a pinch who really want one of the lightest set-ups available—and don’t mind being in close quarters—but they’re almost bivy sack-like in nature.
+For comparison, we’ve also tested Nemo’s ultralight Hornet and Dragonfly (a new model for this year), which weigh considerably less but have heavily tapered designs.
+The walls of those tents have more of an inward slope, and both the Hornet and Dragonfly can just barely fit two regular-width pads side-by-side.
+This type of design is fine for solo use or for two people in a pinch who really want some of the lightest set-ups available—and don’t mind being in close quarters—but they’re almost bivy sack-like in nature.
 In most circumstances, we prefer the Dagger.

 In addition to interior space, durability often is compromised as tent manufacturers look to trim ounces.
-Thankfully, Nemo didn’t go overboard with the Dagger, hitting a nice mix of moderately thin denier fabrics that are resistant to tears and abrasion.
-The floor is high quality 30D nylon with a polyurethane coating, which is equal to the popular MSR Hubba Hubba NX and noticeably more substantial than the 20D floor on the new Big Agnes Copper Spur HV.
-Nemo opted for lighter weight 15D fabric on the mesh portions of the tent body and rainfly, which doesn’t raise any red flags as those areas are less prone to damage.
+Thankfully, Nemo didn’t go overboard with the Dagger, hitting a nice mix of moderately thin-denier fabrics that are resistant to tears and abrasion.
+The floor is high-quality 30-denier nylon with a polyurethane coating, which is equal to the popular MSR Hubba Hubba NX and noticeably more substantial than the 20-denier floor on the Big Agnes Copper Spur HV.
+Nemo opted for lighter-weight 15-denier fabric on the mesh portions of the tent body and rainfly, which doesn’t raise any red flags as those areas are less prone to damage.

-The Alpine Lakes Wilderness is known for its rough terrain, and some inclement weather meant that we often set up camp without having time to check for rogue sticks and rocks.
-Even without using a footprint on the sharp rock, the Dagger came away without any scuffs or rips (adding a footprint is smart idea, however, to extend the tent’s life).
-On a subsequent trip on the West Coast Trail, a mouse managed to eat its way through the tent wall looking for leftovers along the West Coast Trail.
+The Grand Canyon’s Escalante Route is known for its rough terrain, and some inclement weather meant that we often set up camp without having time to check for rogue sticks and rocks.
+Even without using a footprint, the Nemo Dagger came away without any scuffs or rips.
+Having tested two generations of the tent, the only durability issue we’ve encountered was a mouse managing to eat its way through the tent wall looking for leftovers along the West Coast Trail.
 But that’s hardly a knock against the fabric’s durability.

 The Nemo Dagger’s sturdy structure, quality waterproof coating and seam sealing, and tall bathtub floor add up to a formidable 3-season tent.
-Two areas we were worried about were the raised ends of the rainfly, which arc upwards between the corners and leave only a section of single-wall fabric to fend off driving rain.
-But these concerns were unfounded—the tent easily survived the notoriously wet West Coast Trail, and the single-wall panels truly are waterproof, and we are yet to experience any leaking.
+Two areas we were worried about were the raised ends of the rainfly, which arc upwards between the corners and leave a section of single-wall fabric to fend off driving rain.
+But these concerns were mostly unfounded: the single-wall panels truly are waterproof, and we are yet to experience any leaking.
 That said, in heavy, driving rain, we did notice that the interior is prone to getting a bit wet to the touch.
 The good news is that the tent is so roomy that you’re unlikely to come into contact with the ends of the tent with your sleeping bag, but this issue is a small downside compared with a slightly more weather-worthy design like the MSR Hubba Hubba NX.

-The Dagger’s double-wall build and plenty of mesh makes it reasonably comfortable even on warm summer nights.
+The Dagger’s double-wall build and generous amount of mesh make it reasonably comfortable even on warm summer nights.
 That being said, the rainfly ventilation system isn’t our favorite.
-Unlike typical designs that have a deployable vent at the roof, the Dagger has vents at the very top of the zippered portion of each vestibule door.
+Unlike typical designs that have a deployable vent at the roof or sides, the Dagger has vents at the very top of the zippered portion of each vestibule door.
 The upside is you can manage the system without leaving the tent (REI’s Quarter Dome also accomplishes this by adding a zippered access to the roof vent along the interior of the tent).
 But by deploying the vent, you trim away the upper few inches of the door, making it a little more difficult to get in and out.
 All things considered, it’s a small nitpick—and the system is completely functional—but the design does fall a little short in this regard.

-As with Nemo’s ultralight Hornet tent, the Dagger has two doors and two vestibules.
+As with Nemo’s Hornet and Dragonfly tents, the Dagger has two doors and two vestibules.
 For a couple of backpackers, this is far more convenient than a single door and vestibule—no crawling over your tent mate in the middle of the night to go the bathroom.
-But unlike the Hornet, the Dagger’s vestibules are massive.
+But unlike the ultralight Hornet, the Dagger’s vestibules are massive.
 You can easily lay a backpacking pack inside the fully protected space without it leaning up against either the rainfly or the tent body.
-The 23-square-foot space handily beats the Hubba Hubba NX (17.5 sq. ft.), Copper Spur HV (18 sq. ft.), and even the spacious vestibules on the updated REI Quarter Dome (21.5 sq. ft.).
+The 22.8-square-foot space handily beats the Hubba Hubba NX (17.5 sq. ft.), Copper Spur HV (18 sq. ft.), and even the spacious vestibules on the REI Quarter Dome (21.5 sq. ft.).
 On the inside, pockets are a little sparse, but there are enough options along the roof and sides for storing small items like headlamps, phones, and maps.

 Set up and Take Down

 The Dagger’s fully freestanding build and symmetrical shape is a cinch to set up.
-It’s just a matter of staking out the corners, attaching the main poles to create the structure (and matching the color-coded poles to the webbing of the same color), and connecting the rainfly.
-From start to finish, it’s a few short minutes for one person to accomplish, which is comparable to most mainstream backpacking models.
-The freestanding design also makes it really easy to get a taut pitch even on a granite slab—significantly easier than the non-freestanding Big Agnes Fly Creek HV that we also had along and tried at the same campsite.
+It’s just a matter of staking out the corners, attaching the hubbed poles to create the structure (and matching the color-coded poles to the webbing of the same color), and connecting the rainfly.
+From start to finish, it’s a few short minutes for one person to accomplish, which is comparable to most mainstream backpacking tent models.
+The freestanding design also makes it really easy to get a taut pitch even on a granite slab—significantly easier than a tent like the semi-freestanding Big Agnes Tiger Wall.
 Taking down the Dagger is a matter of reversing the process and is just as simple.

 What We Like